Unknown Caller. Unknown Number. Well, let’s see who this might be.

 Some things we are asked to do are just part of our calling.
 I know when there was a need at church for music or teaching, my gifts were called upon.
 My calling as a wife and mother includes a job description that is difficult to measure.
 My husband isn’t a physician, but he still made house calls to his parishioners who couldn’t get to church.
 He felt it was part of what he was called to do... bringing healing to the souls of those shut-ins.

 There are names I don’t want to be called because that’s not who I am or who I want to be: hypocrite, unfeeling, demanding, Even when I have had enough of this world and its trials, when things never seem to get better, I try not to let myself slip into Naomi’s cry, “Call me Mara [bitter]” (Ruth 1:20).

 I’ve been called names I don’t deserve, and Jesus certainly understands my frustration.
 After all He was called Beelzebub… Satan… and that certainly was far from the truth!

 God calls me names I don’t deserve either.
 He calls me one of His children, His friend, one of His holy people.
 He calls me by His name!

 More likely I’m the prodigal child who cries out that I’m not worthy to be called His daughter.
-After all I am that sinner Jesus said He came to call to be saved.
+After all I am that sinner Jesus said He came to call in order to be saved.
 I certainly wasn’t especially wise or influential, and I certainly wasn’t of noble birth when He came calling.